 Robert Frost, ‘Desert Places‘.
 In this poem you can see why Robert Frost and Edward Thomas got on so well: ‘Desert Places’ shows how much of Frost’s influence Thomas absorbed.
 Although he’s better known for his much-misinterpreted poem ‘The Road Not Taken’, this is a gem of a winter poem from the aptly named Frost.

 Sylvia Plath, ‘Waking in Winter‘.
 A slightly different kind of ‘winter’, this: a nuclear winter.
 Written in 1960 and infused with Cold War and environmentalist elements, ‘Waking in Winter’ offers a bleak vision of a post-nuclear winter where the sky doesn’t just look like tin – the whole atmosphere tastes metallic, too.
 ‘Waking in Winter’ examines the bleakness of a winter created by man rather than nature – of ‘destructions, annihilations’.

 If you’re looking for more great poems, the best anthology of English poetry out there, in our opinion is the superb The Oxford Book of English Verse, edited by Christopher Ricks.

-Continue your wintry poetic odyssey with our pick of 10 beautifully evocative rain poems, our best morning poems, and the ten Robert Burns poems everyone should read.
-You might also enjoy our pick of the best cat poems.
+Continue your wintry poetic odyssey with these classic poems for January, our pick of 10 beautifully evocative rain poems, our best morning poems, and the ten Robert Burns poems everyone should read.
 For a change of season, check out our pick of some (altogether hotter) classic summer poems.